Sriman1/YesImdbProject/README.md

 # YesImdbProject
 Download the jar file from the repository
-Run the following command "java -jar <location of the jar file> (Requires java runtime to be installed on the machine) This is a spring boot application and it comes with tomcat inbuilt.
-The default port that is used is 8080.
+Run the following command "java -jar <location of the jar file>" to run the application on your machine (Requires java runtime to be installed on the machine)
+This is a spring boot application and it comes with tomcat inbuilt.
+The default port is 8080.
 So make sure that this port is not being used while running the project.

 Functionality
 This project exposes three end points: